Pterodactylus/Ceres.js/README.md

 		}

 		var solver = new Ceres();
-		solver.promise.then(function(result) {
 		solver.addFunction(fn1) //Add the first equation to the solver. solver.addFunction(fn2) //Add the second equation to the solver. solver.addCallback(c1) //Add the callback to the solver.
 		//solver.addLowerbound(0,1.6) //Add a lower bound to the x[0] variable
-			//solver.addUpperbound(1,1.7) //Add a upper bound to the x[1] variable var x_guess = [1,2] //Guess the initial values of the solution. var s = solver.solve(x_guess) //Solve the equation var x = s.x //assign the calculated solution array to the variable x console.log(s.report); //Print solver report
+		//solver.addUpperbound(1,1.7) //Add a upper bound to the x[1] variable var x_guess = [1,2] //Guess the initial values of the solution. let s = await solver.solve(x_guess) //Solve the equation var x = s.x //assign the calculated solution array to the variable x console.log(s.report); //Print solver report

-			solver.reset() //enables the solver to run agin without reloading solver.addFunction(fn1) //Add the first equation to the solver. solver.addFunction(fn2) //Add the second equation to the solver. solver.addCallback(c1) //Add the callback to the solver. var x_guess = [2,3] //Guess the initial values of the solution. var s = solver.solve(x_guess) //Solve the equation console.log(s.report); //Print solver report

-			solver.remove() //required to free the memory in C++ })
+		solver.remove() //required to free the memory in C++ }
-	}
 	ceresLoading()
 </script>